softdeveloper23/wiki-cs50/entries/GitHub.md

+# GitHub

-GitHub is a platform that is used with Git version control to store repositories.
+GitHub is a platform that is used with [Git](/wiki/Git) version control to store repositories.